Subscribe to Our Newsletter

-Carport buyers often wonder how these sturdy structures will stay attached to the ground during high winds or storms.
-If a carport or other metal building is not anchored soundly to the ground, the strength and stability of the custom metal building are at risk.
-Rather than risk having your brand new custom metal carport or metal building fall over in high winds, anchor it with the appropriate anchors for your foundation.
-Carport Central focuses on bringing you permanent structures that require an anchoring system to keep them standing strong through out the years.
+Carport buyers often wonder how their metal carport or building will stay secured to the ground during high winds or harsh weather.
+If the structure is not properly anchored to the ground, its strength and stability are put at risk.
+Rather than risking your new custom metal carport or metal building falling over in high winds, you can have it supported with the appropriate anchors for your foundation.
+Carport Central installs permanent structures with the appropriate anchoring system to keep them standing strong for years to come.

-Different anchors are used to keep the custom metal structures attached to the ground through all sorts of weather.
-The type of anchor you use depends on the type of surface you prepare for your carport or other custom metal building.
-Take a look below to learn more about the different types of anchors and when you should use each type.
+Anchors are used to keep custom metal structures attached to the ground through all kinds of weather.
+The type of anchor you use depends on the type of surface on which you install your carport or other custom metal building.
+There is a list below that allows you to learn more about the different types of anchors and when they are needed.

-Rebar anchors are made of steel.
-Rebar is commonly used to reinforce concrete or cement structures.
-Carport Central offers rebar anchors that are 1/2’” x 32”, which are used to provide strength and stability to custom metal structures.
-During installation, a hole is drilled into the base rail and secured into the ground.
-Here at Carport Central, we use rebar anchors for custom carports in areas of low winds and sturdy soil.
-If you plan to level soil for your carport, but live in areas of high winds, it is better to get a stronger anchor like the next type of anchor on our list.
+Carport Central offers rebar anchors that are 1/2” x 32”, which are used to provide strength and stability to custom metal structures.
+During installation, the anchor is fixed into the base of the rail and then secured into the ground.
+Here at Carport Central, rebar anchors are used for custom carports in areas of low winds and sturdy soil.
+If you plan to level soil for your carport, but live in areas of high winds, it will be better to have a stronger anchor like the next type on our list.

-Mobile home anchors, or auger anchors, are used to keep structures secure to dirt or soil foundations.
-When installing a custom built carport, you don’t need to have a foundation poured, but you do need a level installation site.
+Mobile home anchors, or auger anchors, are used to keep structures secure to dirt or soil.
+When installing a custom-built carport, a poured foundation is not necessary, but you do need a level site for a firm hold.
 The auger style helps the anchor stay secure to the ground and prevents the custom carport from moving.

-If you plan on certifying your building and want to secure it to the ground, mobile home anchors are your only option.
-These anchors are used in all certified ground installations.
-With certified structures the installation team will install one anchor every 25’.
-The same can be done for non-certified structures, and Carport Central recommends the mobile home anchor to customers securing their custom carport to soil.
+If you want your building certified for wind ratings, the mobile home anchors are your only option; these anchors are used in all certified ground installations.
+With certified structures, the Carport Central installation team will install one anchor every 25’.

-At Carport Central we use concrete wedge anchors for installation on concrete slabs.
-We also offer different length anchors depending on the dimensions of the foundation poured for your new custom metal carport.
-For example if you have concrete slab 4” thick with no footer, we will use anchors 5 ½” long rather than the 8” long wedge anchors for concrete slabs deeper than 4” we use 8” wedge anchors.
+With Carport Central, concrete wedge anchors are provided for installation on concrete slabs.
+We also offer anchors with different lengths depending on the dimensions of the foundation poured for your new custom metal carport.
+For example, if you have a concrete slab 4” thick with no footer, we will use anchors 5 ½” long; for slabs deeper than 4” we use 8” wedge anchors.

 Asphalt anchors are built to hold fast to asphalt.
-You will notice when you mix the asphalt to pour, the material is made of many tiny bits of material like small stones, sand, and gravel.
-As the material is likely to fracture if direct pressure is applied as it is in expansion anchors, the asphalt anchors either have a screw like thread or have barbs on the shaft to keep the anchor secure.
-This anchor should only be used on asphalt surfaces, as it is not effective as an anchor in concrete or soil installation.
+You will notice when you mix the asphalt to pour, the material is made with tiny bits of material like small stones, sand, and gravel.
+As the material is likely to fracture if direct pressure is applied, the asphalt anchors have either a screw-like thread or barbs on the shaft to keep the anchor secure.
+This anchor should only be used on asphalt surfaces, as it is not effective in concrete or soil installation.

-Carport Central has over 30 years of experience in the industry.
-Let our customer service representatives help you find the right carport at a price that fits your budget.
-Call us now at (980) 321-9898 for a free quote on the perfect custom metal building for your needs.
+Call now at (980) 819-4368 to speak with one of our friendly building specialists; they can help you find the right carport at a price that fits your budget.
+If you call now, we can get you a free quote on the perfect custom metal building for you.